 - GPS navigation system and VIP service at KEF airport

-- Accommodation in rural local hotel and centrally located hotel in Reykjavik
+- Accommodation in rural local hotels and centrally located hotel in Reykjavik

 - Glacier Walk

 - Taxes and service fees

 - Gratitudes and items of personal nature